Last month THE MUPPET MAN was voted to the top of the industry’s Most Wanted: The Black List.

 It was a worthwhile experience because I was able to exorcise a lot of those demons I stirred inside of me when I first started the project all those years ago.
 I took what worked in the film and what hadn’t and tried to distil those characters and ideas into the best they could be.
 Pretty soon though, I realised I was ready to put this story to bed.

-So that was the same time I started writing Muppet Man.
+So that was the same time I started writing The Muppet Man.

-Being in L.A., do you feel you’re now part of the ‘real’ club of filmmakers?
+TSD: Being in L.A. now, do you feel you’re part of the ‘real’ club of filmmakers?

 You have to love the idea you’re working on, because you’ll be sitting with it for the next five years of your life.